sheylaPozo/Newsweek/README.md

 # Newsweek clone

-This project is been built with bootstrap, Html 5 and CSS cloning the Newsweek website, and making it responsive.
+This project is been built with bootstrap, Html 5 and CSS cloning the Newsweek website, and making it responsive for the different screen sizes to open it at.

 ## BUILT WITH